-- The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary Head@lea-pri.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) Roz Cross, deputy@lea-pri.herts.sch.uk and Sally Davey, senco@lea-pri.herts.sch.uk - If the school's DSL and deputies are not available or cannot be reached, Children's Services includes SOOHS (Out of Hours Service-Children's Services) 0300 123 4043.
-If you are concerned that a child is at risk of immediate harm call 999.
+- The DSL takes lead responsibility for the school's child protection and wider safeguarding arrangements.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via <a href="mailto:e - When the DSL is absent, contact the school's Deputy DSL(s) Olivia Freeston or Nick Phillips.
+See section 2 for contact information. - If the school's DSL and deputies are not available or cannot be reached, contact the Customer Service Centre, Children's Services which includes SOOHS (Out of Hours Service-Children's Services) - 0300 123 4043.